 DAY 2—YUKON’S CAPITAL, WHITEHORSE/CITY TOUR

 Today we’ll fly together aboard Air North to the Yukon’s territorial capital of Whitehorse—our home base for the next seven days.
 This afternoon starts with an overview tour of Whitehorse, including a visit aboard the docked SS Klondike—a classic sternwheeler ship, now a national historic site, and the Fish Ladders and Hatchery, where you’ll view fish through the underwater window and learn more about the salmon and other species in the Yukon River.
-We’ll kick things off with dinner overlooking the Yukon River.
 B, D

-Option: Takinhi Hot Springs—Enjoy a relaxing soak in the mineral-rich natural hot springs (37°and 42° Celsius), as Yukonners have for centuries.
-Price Per Person: $30
+Option: Takhini Hot Springs—Enjoy a relaxing soak in the mineral-rich natural hot springs (37°and 42° Celsius), as Yukonners have for centuries.
+Price Per Person: $20

 Option: Paddle the Yukon—Explore the Yukon River as the gold miners did over a century ago on a guided canoe ride.
-A guide will assist with paddling as you travel through portions of Miles Canyon and into Schwatka Lake.
-Price Per Person: $85
+A guide will assist with paddling as you travel in a Voyageur Canoe from Whitehorse to the Takhini River.
+Duration 3-4 hours.
+Price Per Person: $90

-Later this evening, join the locals at the Fireweed Community Market to catch a bite, listen to music or talk with local artisans while shopping for a favorite souvenir.
+Later this evening, join the locals at the Fireweed Community Market for a bite to eat, listen to music or talk with local artisans while shopping for a favorite souvenir if you choose.
 B

 DAY 6—ATLIN, BC, “BEYOND BELIEF”

 Experience spectacular scenery on your drive from Whitehorse to Atlin, British Columbia.
 This small town sits on the eastern shore of Atlin Lake, the largest natural lake in the province.
 You’ll travel back in time to gain deeper insight into the region’s gold rush history, and delight in a 1920s-style English tea aboard the MV Tarahne.
-Meet some world-renowned artisans who call this community home such as Manu Keggenhoff, Art Director of Yukon, North of OrdinaryTM and photographer, and coffee roasters, Philippe and Leandra Brient.
-We’ll stop for dinner on our return to Whitehorse at Southern Lakes Resort nestled on Tagish Lake.
+Meet some world-renowned artisans who call this community home.
+We’ll stop for dinner on our return to Whitehorse at Six Mile Resort, located on the Tagish River.
 B, L, D

 DAY 7—WHITE PASS & YUKON RR/TUTSHI SLED DOGS